Windows DNS Server

 %SystemRoot%\System32\Winevt\Logs\Microsoft-Windows-DNSServer%4Analytical.etl

 Analytical log sources, like debug log sources, tend to generate a high volume of events that are not always useful.
-In this configuration example, an analysis of the log file determined that frequent lookups on 10 specific hosts were responsible for a sizable portion of the log file.
-Since none of these hosts are of interest for security monitoring, they are being filtered out to reduce noise.
+In this configuration, an analysis of the log file determined that frequent lookups on ten specific hosts were responsible for a sizable portion of the log file.
+Since none of these hosts are of interest for security monitoring, the configuration filters them out to reduce noise.

 Module im_msvistalog